Ja7L/PitchTest/README.md

 # PitchTest

-## Audio Pitch Test with Web Audio API and other instruments
+## Audio Pitch Test made with Web Audio API and other instruments

 This project is a web app designed to function as a tuner, displaying the closest musical note and pitch inputted to the microphone, rounded to the nearest Hertz (Hz).
 This was built with a focus on providing a user-friendly interface/UI.
 Additionally, the application includes some more features such as a simple note/pitch player and interactive pianos which can be played using either a mouse or keyboard.